JHarp199345/Gwriter/obsidian-plugin/README.md

 2. Click **Select file to process** and choose the manuscript you want to scan
 3. Click **Process Entire Book**
 4. The plugin performs a 2-pass scan (roster + per-chapter extraction) and updates character notes

+## Vault structure (what each folder/file is for)

+These paths are configurable in settings.
+The names below are recommended defaults.

+- `Characters/`
+  - One note per character (auto-updated by Character update).
+- **Book main path** (your manuscript note)
+  - The active manuscript the dashboard reads for context and chunking.
+- **Story bible path**
+  - Canon rules, arcs, timelines, constraints.
+- **Sliding window path**
+  - Short “what just happened” context for better continuity.
+- **Extractions path** (optional)
+  - Any distilled notes/summaries/constraints you want included in prompts.

 ## Architecture